HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 - **NOTE:** In this example, I used Ubuntu 18.04.
 However, it is not a mandatory, you can use your own Operating Sytem and application server version.

 2. Bind an [EIP](https://support.huaweicloud.com/intl/en-us/eip/index.html) to your ECS instance and try to access your web server.
-If you can see a web page with Auto Scaling Demo displayed and your IP address, congratulations, your web application is successfylly deployed.
+If you can see a web page with Auto Scaling Demo displayed and your IP address, congratulations, your web application is successfully deployed.

-3. create a directory *scripts* under /home/linux and paste the scripts files under /home/linux/scripts

-4. stop the ECS instance, and make a private image from this ECS instance.
+3. stop the ECS instance, and make a private image from this ECS instance.
 In this example, I made a private image named ecs-demo-img.

 ## Auto Scaling Demo
 1. ### Create **AS Group**: